DROMOBOLADE/POWER-BI-TASK/README.md

 ## Introduction
 ***

-This is a simple Microsoft Power BI task which is meant to merge 3 tables of (Department, Employee and Salary) together as one table which is named "Staff Bio-Data" here**.
+**This is a simple Microsoft Power BI task which is meant to merge 3 tables of (Department, Employee and Salary) together as one table which is named "Staff Bio-Data"**.

 **_Disclaimer_** : _This task is to understand series of functionalities at the introduction to Microsoft Power BI._
 ***